 What is P.O.N.D?
 The Places of Natural Discovery Conference (P.O.N.D) Conference is presented by the Early Childhood Education program in partnership with the Arboretum and Centre for Urban Ecology.

-For the past 3 years, the conference has grown in attendance, as in 2012, saw 120 participants representing various front line ECE positions, supervisor and directors, kindergarten teachers, boards of education representatives, government policy researchers, family and community centres, and individual educators.
-Keynote presenters on both days include experts in their field.
+The conference has grown in attendance over the years.
+Participants represent various front line ECE positions, supervisor and directors, kindergarten teachers, boards of education representatives, government policy researchers, family and community centres, and individual educators.
+Keynote presenters include experts in their field.

-Participants enjoyed workshops that varied in focus; felting techniques and the use of natural materials, planting with children, outdoor activities, and issues of outdoor playspace for children of varying abilities and more.
-Student work was displayed over the lunch hour as well as a nature based silent auction which raises money for student initiatives at Humber.
+Participants enjoy workshops that vary in focus; the use of natural materials, planting with children, outdoor activities, and issues of outdoor playspace for children of varying abilities and more.
+Student work is displayed over the lunch hour as well as a nature based silent auction which raises money for student initiatives at Humber.

 Nature programs and events are offered to childcare centres, schools and community groups.